The Hundred (cricket): Reaction

-The decision to create an entirely new format of cricket, with teams based in just seven major cities, has split opinion between traditionalists who favour the historic county cricket structure and those who wish to see change.
+The decision to create an entirely new format of cricket, with teams based in just seven major cities, has split opinion amongst cricket fans.

-Some current England players have been positive about the Hundred.
+Some current England players have been positive about The Hundred.
 England's Test captain at the time, Joe Root, welcomed the ECB's plans, believing it would attract a completely new audience to the game.
 ODI and T20 captain Eoin Morgan expressed a similar opinion.
 Former T20 captain Stuart Broad said he was hugely optimistic about the new format.
-Michael Vaughan echoed Broad's comments, believing that it would be an appealing concept to broadcasters, and Michael Atherton stated while a T20 match was rarely completed in a three-hour window, this can be achieved with the Hundred.
+Michael Vaughan echoed Broad's comments, believing that it would be an appealing concept to broadcasters, and Michael Atherton stated that while a T20 match is rarely completed in a three-hour window, this can be achieved with The Hundred.

 However, former MCC chief Keith Bradshaw said he hoped the 100-ball tournament would not be "innovation for innovation's sake", and voiced his concern that the new format would mean that the ECB could not exploit the T20 boom.
 The England and Wales Professional Cricketers' Association announced that, overall, players were "open-minded" about the tournament.
-India captain Virat Kohli cited concerns about the commercialisation of cricket and was not entirely in favour of the new version of the game.
+Former Indian captain Virat Kohli cited concerns about the commercialisation of cricket and was not entirely in favour of the new version of the game.

 After the teams and branding was announced, anti-obesity groups criticised the sponsorship from snack food company KP Snacks.

 Social media reaction has also been split.
 During the player draft on the 20 October 2019, the Twitter hashtag "#OpposeThe100" began trending, with a vocal section of cricket fans dismayed at the format of the competition, particularly fans of counties whose home grounds are not among the eight used by city franchises.
 Wisden noted that the response on Twitter and Facebook "has usually been cutting" but there has been less negativity on Instagram which is "mainly used by a younger age group".

-Women cricketers have been particularly enthusiastic about the new format and the decision to run both competitions in parallel, with the same prize money, allowing many to turn professional for the first time.
+Women's cricketers have been particularly enthusiastic about the new format and the decision to run both competitions in parallel, with the same prize money, allowing many to turn professional for the first time.

 At the conclusion of the inaugural season, it was revealed that 55% of tickets were bought by people who had never bought one before, and that several records were set with regards to television viewing and match attendance figures, particularly for the women's matches.
-Former England women's captain Charlotte Edwards said that the tournament had "single-handedly changed women’s cricket in this country".
+Former England women's captain Charlotte Edwards said that the tournament had "single-handedly changed women's cricket in this country".

+At the conclusion of the second season, it was announced that ticket sales had remained relatively stable at 500,000 but that viewing figures from broadcast had dropped by around 2 million compared to the inaugural season, from just over 16 million to 14 million.

+The format of the tournament may be changed to T20 format as English and Welsh cricket continues to debate the tournament's future following top-level discussions over the prospect of opening it up to private investment.